-To judge by the first sight of its outskirts, Leon is like any other modern Spanish city: a few smoke-belching factories and a crop of ugly apartment blocks.
-But as you move nearer to the older heart of the city, there is an increasing sense of excitement: you begin to realise that you are on the threshold of something special.
-You may catch a glimpse of the cathedral, you may take a wrong turning and find yourself nosing up a tiny one-way street past ancient houses and through marvellous arcaded squares that are reminiscent of Venice.
+To judge by the first sight of its outskirts, Leon, in northern Spain, is like any other modern Spanish city: a few smoke-belching factories and a crop of ugly apartment blocks.
+But as you move nearer to the older heart of the city, there is an increasing sense of excitement: you begin to realize that you are on the threshold of something special.
+You may catch a glimpse of the cathedral, you may take a wrong turning and find yourself nosing up a tiny one-way street past ancient houses and through marvelous arcaded squares that are reminiscent of Venice.

 If you are lucky, your ultimate destination in Leon will be the San Marcos Hostal, a Parador hotel that will take your breath away with its serene magnificence, but like most pilgrims you will likely be staying in one of the many albergues or hostels.
 But whether you stay or simply pass through, your visit to Leon will be one to treasure.

-There are two Tourist Offices in Leon one at Plaza San Marcelo – http://www.leon.es/ and the other Plaza de Regla, 2 – http://www.turisleon.com/ both will provide you with city maps and information.
+There are two Tourist Offices in Leon one at Plaza San Marcelo, and the other Plaza de Regla, 2 – http://www.turisleon.com/ both will provide you with city maps and information.
 The second of the two is opposite the Cathedral.

 Of the treasures to see in Leon, the first three below are the most important.
 If you have little time they are in order of importance and the Camino Frances goes right past the Cathedral; about two hours to fully see each would be needed, but of course you can view quicker.